Game (2014 film): Plot

 Abhimanyu Chatterjee, a captain in the Indian Army, returns to Kolkata from Kashmir on vacation.
 On his arrival, his parents and younger sisters force him to see Trisha, who they choose for him to be married to.
 At the bride-viewing ceremony, Abhimanyu makes up excuses to avoid marrying her, which includes commenting about her being old-fashioned.
-On the contrary, Trisha is a college-level boxer, which is completely modern in her outlook.
+On the contrary, Trisha is a college-level boxer and has a modern outlook.
 Abhimanyu realises this and proposes to her, which she reciprocates.

 One day, while travelling around the city with his police officer-friend Santilal, Abhimanyu witnesses the explosion of a bus in which they had travelled.
-He manages to capture the man who laid the bomb, but he escapes from the hospital where he was kept under custody. kidnaps the bomber again, and also forces the police officer who helped the bomber's escape, to commit suicide.
+He manages to capture an injured man who planted the bomb, but he escapes from the hospital where he was kept under custody.
+He kidnaps the bomber again, and also forces the police officer who helped in the bomber's escape, to commit suicide.
 Abhimanyu soon learns that the bomber is a mere executor, a sleeper cell, whose only role was to plant the bomb.
 He also discovers that the Islamic terrorist group Harkat-ul-Jihad al-Islami, which the bomber belongs to, has planned various such attacks in the city in a couple of days.
 Enlisting the help of his fellow Army men and Shantilal, Abhimanyu manages to thwart these attacks and kill the sleeper cell leader's brother and eleven other terrorists, including the first sleeper cell.